-'''

 begin

-'''

-''' Put the recently used edges in the set Tabu move.

-Check the Tabu tenure.

-The requirement satisfies, remove first two elements from Tabu move else continue.
+Put the recently used edges in the set Tabu move.
+Check the Tabu tenure. if The requirement satisfies, remove first two elements from Tabu move else continue. if The $T{obj} \leq T{control \ obj}$, set T as $T{control \ obj}$, Put the recently used edges in Tabu tenure.
+Go to the main algorithm else Put recent used edges in Tabu tenure continue.

-The T{obj} \leq T{control\ obj},

-set T as T{control\ and\ T{obj}} as T{control\ obj}.

-Put the recently used edges in Tabu tenure.

-Go to the main algorithm

-else

-Put recent used edges in Tabu tenure continue. '''
+ISSN 2301-6590

-Universitas Bandar Lampung

-The number of iteration is \geq number for restart with other solution,

-Keep the current solution, print the solution,

-Set $T{control} = T(DIV)$, $T{control\ obj} = T(Div){obj}$.

-Increase the iteration number by 1

-Go to the main algorithm
+1st International Conference on Engineering and Technology Development (ICETD 2012) Universitas Bandar Lampung if The number of iteration is \geq number for restart with other solution, Keep the current solution, print the solution, Set $T{control} = T(DIV)$, $T{control \ obj} = T(Div){obj}$.
+Increase the iteration number by 1 Go to the main algorithm else continue.

-else continue.

 Select the next move.

-The move is empty, remove i from vertex list, Check the vertex list.
+If The move is empty, remove i from vertex list, Check the vertex list.
+If vertex list is empty, give message, "

+Faculty od Engineering and Faculty of Computer Science

-If vertex list is empty, give message, "nothing can be improved".
+nothing can be improved".